Udokailodigwe/e-commerce_fullstack_project/README.md

 # E-commerce Fullstack application

 An ongoing e-commerce application.
-Will be built with Typescript, Node/expressjs, mongoDb...and much more details coming soon.
+Will be built with Typescript, Node/expressjs, mongoDb...and much more details coming soon..